valsamovich/cs.github.io/docs/tutorials/hadoop.md

 - Jobs, nodes, and disks are failure tolerant via redundancy.
   - *Redundancy keeps data and computation safe.*

-All those concepts are implemented by two primary components that handle data and storage as well as processing the data:
+**Primary components:**

 - **HDFS**(Haddop Destributed file system), a distributed file system manages data accross the cluster and makes it avalable for processing.
 - **YARN**(Yet Another Resource Negotiator), a recource manager that manages and schedules computational assets and an application deplyment framework for runnig processing jobs.

-A set of machines that are running HDFS and YARN is called cluster.
-Each individual machine is referred to as a node.
+A set of machines that are running HDFS and YARN is called **cluster**.
+Each individual machine is referred to as a **node**.
+A cluster can have a single node or many thousands, the cluster sclaes linearly - every node bring more capacity and performance.
+Two kinds of nodes are differentiated by process:

-//TO-DO: Hadoop Architecture 6:03
+- **Master node** run global managment processes.
+- **Worker nodes** run local data and appication processes.